 Focal length (f):

-How can we tell about the nature of image(whether image is real or imaginary, inverted or erect) formed in the mirror?
+How can we tell about the nature of the image(whether the image is real or imaginary, inverted, or erect) formed in the mirror?
 How can we tell about the size of the image compared with the size of the object?
-To answer these question, one method is graphical or ray diagram.
-But, we can also answer these questions by using a mathematically formula called the mirror formula defined as:
+To answer these questions, one method is a graphical or ray diagram.
+But, we can also answer these questions by using a mathematical formula called the mirror formula defined as: